qppd/Umbrella-Holder/README.md

    - System enters standby mode

 ### 🔧 Development Mode
-Set `SYSTEM_MODE` to `MODE_DEVELOPMENT` for comprehensive component testing via Serial Monitor at 115200 baud.
-The system provides an extensive command interface for testing, monitoring, and debugging.
+Set `SYSTEM_MODE` to `MODE_DEVELOPMENT` for component testing via Serial Monitor at 115200 baud.
+The system provides a memory-optimized command interface for testing and debugging.

 **Quick Start in Development Mode:**
 1. Set `#define SYSTEM_MODE MODE_DEVELOPMENT` in UmbrellaDryer.ino